 Watch this video to find out how potatoes grow OR Learn how to make potatoes into batteries for a scientific twist.

-Learn more including how to plant a three sisters garden.
-OR Watch how pumpkins go from field to can.
+Learn more about the Three Sisters OR Watch how pumpkins go from field to can.

 Recommended book: The Pumpkin Book, by Gail Gibbons